blarney-lang/pebbles/README.md

 ## SIMTight SoC

-A sample SoC (SIMTight) is included which contains a scalar CPU, a data cache, a 32-lane 64-warp SIMT GPGPU, a coalescing unit, and shared DRAM.
+A sample SoC is included which contains a scalar CPU, a data cache, a 32-lane 64-warp GPGPU, a coalescing unit, and shared DRAM.

 <img src="soc/SIMTight/doc/SoC.svg" width="450">